 Rhizome 2.0: Scaling-up Capability of Human-Robot Interaction Supported Approaches for Robotically 3D-printing Extraterrestrial Habitats

-Team: Henriette Bier, Arwin Hidding and Vera Laszlo (RB lab); Luka Peternel (CoR lab).
+Team: Henriette Bier, Arwin Hidding, Giuseppe Calabrese, Atousa Aslaminezhad, Vera Laszlo, and MSc students (RB lab); Luka Peternel (CoR lab).

 Collaborators/ Partners: Advenit Makaya (ESA) and Volker Ruitinga (Vertico); Rene Rietmeijer (Dutch Growth Factory), Anna Metke (Exolith), and Jessica Cobb (Mission Control).